flatrick/logseq/pages/Advanced Queries.md

 		- `$name` refers to a database
 		- `?name` refers to a variable
 		- `_ATTRIBUTE` will ask for the parent that holds the specific attribute
+		- `:keyword` / `:namespace/keyword` can refer to:
+			- functions or attribute-names
 - # The parts of a query
   collapsed:: true
 	- ## :title